attainu-nightingale/nightingale-course-module/assignments/README.md

 3. Use handlebars to pass data to your UI.
 4. Display name in `h1`, bio in `p` and movies in `ul`.
 No CSS required.
 5. Put your files under `assignments` > `week06` > `day02`.

 > Due day: _day-0_

+### Day 3: Login portal in Express

+1. A _students_ variable which stores data for students including their `username` and `password`.
+2. A _login_ form as created in today's lecture.
+3. An _authentication_ route which uses a students.json to verify login.
+4. A _redirection_ route only visible after successful login.
+You can use the webmail assignment as this protected route.
+5. A _logout_ route to destroy the session.
+6. Put your files under `assignments` > `week06` > `day03`.

+> Due day: _day-0_